cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 * If a tcp socket based proxy was started, its value will look like: `tcp://127.0.0.1:53213`
 * If an http socket based proxy was started, its value will look like: `http://localhost:35321`

-The first two are valid ZeroMQ socket urls and should be passed as is to the ZeroMQ client.
-The last one is the http endpoint that should be used when making REST calls.
+The first two are valid ZeroMQ socket URLs and should be passed as is to the ZeroMQ client.
+The last one is the HTTP endpoint that should be used when making REST calls.

 If a ZeroMQ client is implemented, it should start a `request` based socket (as the proxy server starts the matching `response` socket)